* Note that you may be using one of two editions of Geosystems: for convenience I will use abbreviations:

 - when land is cleared and vegetation burned (90% of biomass burning is human caused)

-- residential wood heating, even from tobacco smoke (a total of 10% of global CO production).
+- residential wood heating, even from tobacco smoke (a total of 10% of global CO2 production).

-- Industrial smog, sulphur oxides.
+- Industrial smog, (Figure 3.1, p.
+82).
 Industrial coal burning activities produce a dirt smudge, Sulphur dioxide (SO2).
 SO2, combined with water in the atmosphere, forms sulphuric acid (H2SO4).
 Nitrous oxides (and nitric acid) are also produced as a pollutant from industrial activity.
 Fuel combustion (primarily to produce electricity in coal-fired generating stations) is the leading sources of human-induced NO and SO2 production.

 One of the by-products of these emissions is acid rain.
 Read Focus Study 3.2 “Acid Deposition …” p.78-79 4CE (p.78-79 3CE).
 When these pollutants are released into the atmosphere they react with water vapour to become sulphuric and nitric acids.
 When washed out of the air by rain, snow or fog, the acid changes the pH factor of soil and water.